IS SUPERMAN A HERO? ...

 What exactly do we mean by a hero?
 To answer this question, we must now take a slight detour.
-And for those who find it difficult to distinguish reality from fantasy - this is the bit of the article to be taken seriously.
+And for those of you who find it difficult to distinguish between reality and fantasy - this is the bit of the article to be taken seriously.

-Ask a child, or even many adults, who their hero is and they’ll name some pop diva, or an acting megastar.
+Ask a child, or even many adults, who their hero is and they’ll name some pop diva, or a film star.
 And I’ve grown tired of hearing journalists refer to a professional sportsman as giving a heroic performance.
 These people aren’t heroes.
-They are just doing a job of work for which they are richly rewarded.
+They are just doing a job of work for which they are richly rewarded!
 People who kick a football around are not heroes.
-People who write, or sing down a microphone and make millions are not heroes.
-The reason it is wrong to describe them as such is because these words become devalued through over-use.
-Heroism is not demonstrated just by playing well or trying hard, and even less so by earning a lot of money for a job of work.
+People who write, or sing down a microphone and make millions are not heroes, and the reason it is wrong to describe them as such is because these words become devalued through over-use.
+Heroism is not demonstrated by playing well or trying hard, and even less so by earning a lot of money for doing so.
 It is demonstrated by far more worthy attributes than those.